Suneeh/webshop/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Copy the `./auth_config.example.json` [file](https://github.com/Suneeh/webshop/blob/main/frontend/auth_config.example.json) and remove the `example` fill it with your own values.
+After that run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Deployment